SwipeToUnlockBook/swipetounlockbook.github.io/articles/neel.md

 ### Do I need a CS degree to work at Google?

+Hard to say.
 Most of the APMs I know have CS degrees, but several did entirely different majors.
 But everyone has done a considerable amount of software engineering or product management in the past, even if that's just hacking on side projects or taking project-based CS classes.
-So no, you don't need a CS degree, but yes, being technical is key to becoming an APM.
 (This is just my best guess -- ask a Google recruiter if you want to know for sure.)

-But that's not enough -- you have to be able to explain tech concepts (like how the cloud works, for instance) and know trends in the tech industry.
+If you ask me, having a strong technical background is important if you want to become a product manager.
+But you should also be able to explain tech concepts (like how the cloud works, for instance) and know trends in the tech industry.
 [Check out my book *Swipe to Unlock*](http://a.co/d/iHtms2m) if you'd like to learn more about this.

 ### Can you refer me to Google?